open-voice-interoperability/website/site/content/communities/_index.md

     text: >-
       For conversational AI developers.
-Primary responsibilities: developing technology-neutral guidance for voice designers and strategists worldwide and advising the OVN Technical Committee on the issues, opportunities, and requirements for proposed conversational AI technical standards.
+Primary responsibilities: developing technology-neutral guidance for voice designers and strategists worldwide and advising the Open Voice Network Technical Committee on the issues, opportunities, and requirements for proposed conversational AI technical standards.
   - heading: Designer & Strategist Community
     imageUrl: /img/1x1-white-pixel.png
     text: >-
       For conversational AI designers, linguists and strategists.
 Primary
-      responsibility: advising the OVN Technical and Outreach Committees on enterprise use cases – the value propositions (and related requirements and dependencies) of conversational AI.
+      responsibility: advising the Open Voice Network Technical and Outreach Committees on enterprise use cases – the value propositions (and related requirements and dependencies) of conversational AI.
   - heading: Education Steering Team Community
     imageUrl: /img/1x1-white-pixel.png
     text: >-